phil2211/ManageMongoDBAtlasDevClusters/README.md

 ## General description
 This RealmApp helps you to keep your cost under control by pausing clusters automatically with a time based trigger.
 For example could you pause your development clusters every eavening at a specific time.

+This small project is based on the great blogpost from [Brian Leonard](https://www.mongodb.com/blog/post/atlas-cluster-automation-using-scheduled-triggers)

 ## Features
 - Pausing clusters at a specifific time (19:00 by default)
 - Auto detects your clusters and pause them all by default